 Harveigh’s Heroes was established in memory of Harveigh, a very special calf who was born during Hurricane Harvey in a rapidly flooding pasture, requiring bottle feeding and extended medical care.
 Harveigh became a member of the Canton family and had a particularly strong bond with Sealy, the family’s pit bull.
 She soon became a celebrity, with a popular Facebook page, winning the hearts of all who heard her story.

-- The animal must be a patient of the Large Animal Hospital at Texas A&M.
+- The animal must be a patient of the Large Animal Teaching Hospital at Texas A&M.

 - The treatment must be performed at the Veterinary Medical Teaching Hospital.

 - The fund may contribute up to 50% of the total cost, with a maximum of $2,000 per case (may be adjusted for inflation in consultation with the donors if living and of sound mind).